 Best thing about space?

 The view.
-Floating is amazing, but looking down on earth?
+Floating is amazing but looking down on earth?
 I learned a lot.
 It's an amazing machine.
 Our planet is so alive in every way.
-We think of it as rocks and soil and trees but when you look from space you realize it's a living, breathing being just like all the humans on it.
+We think of it as rocks and soil and trees but when you look from space you realise it's a living breathing being just like all the humans on it.

 May sound weird but when there's no gravity you can never just sit down.
 You can never relax in that sense.
 I really wanted to feel gravity pull me down into a bed.

 How did you get your ticket to the space station?

 I went to engineering school and from there joined the Navy and became a pilot, flying F14s and F18s off aircraft carriers.
 Then I went through test pilot school, and did a Masters, I applied to join NASA in 2008 and got accepted 2009.
 From there it was two years of basic training and two and a half years of mission training.

 Flying an F18 off an aircraft carrier in the middle of an ocean is the greatest freedom I've ever felt in my life.

 Flying off aircraft carriers or blasting into space.
 What's more fun?